oarc-cs/sge-job-scripts/nb6.md

 ## Step 2

-Confirm that the job is started (on compute node nXXXX), i.e. in "r" state as shown by either the command `qstat -u $USER` or `myjobs`.
+Confirm that the job has started (on compute node nXXXX), i.e. in "r" state as shown by either the command `qstat -u $USER` or `myjobs`.

 Open another terminal on the local computer, and issue the command: